edenspiekermann-amsterdam/es-corresponding-models/README.md

 # Corresponding Models

-This repository proofs that working with Contentful and React can be done in a very modular way.
+This repository proofs that working with Contentful and React can be done in a simple and modular way.
 At Edenspiekermann we activly use the techniques demonstrated here to develop designs.
 Either fully enabled React application as well as statically generated sites.

 ## Introduction